Overproduction of acid in the blood and body tissues.

 The physical guarding of a female in order to deny rival males the opportunity to mate with her.

-A gelatinous secretion deposited into the female genital tract after copulation, which then hardens to form a plug.
-This provides the sperm a better chance to fertilize the egg.
+A gelatinous secretion deposited into the female genital tract after copulation to facilitate successful fertilization.

 Familial relationships that can be traced through a female.